 If you are interested in participating in wheelchair basketball events, the NWBA makes it very easy to do so.
 Visit their website now for a complete list of teams across the country and find the one closest to you!
 Or, if none exist in your locale, but you (and maybe a few friends, too!) would like to start your own team, you can register with the NWBA and get connected with other leagues in your region!

-And last but not least, wheelchair basketball uses specialized wheelchairs to allow participants to maximize their performance on the court - and US Medical Supplies carries them right here on our website!
+And last but not least, wheelchair basketball uses specialized wheelchairs to allow participants to maximize their performance on the court - and USM carries them right here on our website!
 Click here to browse our selection of sports wheelchairs, or contact one of our wheelchair specialists now by dialing 1 (800) 251-7250!